-You may be a first-time tenant, young professional moving closer to work or even downsizing.
+You may be a first-time tenant, a young professional moving closer to work or even downsizing.
 Regardless of the reason why you are renting, there is a process that will follow for each tenant.
 Below we have set that process out for you in easy-to-follow and understand steps to help you navigate rentals easily.

-The rental industry is fast-paced and brutal.
+The property rental industry is fast-paced and brutal.
 In a nutshell, know what you want, know when you see it and grab it immediately by being prepared.

 It may seem daunting, but with clear steps you can easily navigate this process and settle into your perfect rental home in no time.

 Here are the steps you will take toward homely bliss:

 View and choose: We already have an article on house-hunting in the rental market linked.
 In short:

 · Know in which area you want to live.